Kaethela/Wandering-Frontiersman/README.md

 * **Where's AWOP, New Vegas Bounties, or other content additions?**
 * The focus of this list is to create a stable TTW + The Frontier experience.
 This resulted in a prettier vanilla experience.
 Additional content mods may be added in the future if doing so does not destabilize the list.

+* **Can I add an ENB to this list?**
+* Adding an ENB is discouraged.
+This list was designed without an ENB and no support will be given for adding one.

 * **Can I add or remove mods to this list?**
 * No. The Frontier has a very strict compatibility list which precludes adding a fair amount of popular mods.
 This is why BLEED and JSawyer are not included, among others. **IF YOU CHANGE THIS LIST IN ANY WAY YOU VOID ALL SUPPORT.**